 Great Ocean Road Waterfalls

-The Great Ocean Road is one of the most scenic drives in the world.
 Winding along the southern coast of Australia, it offers stunning views of the ocean and lush green landscapes.
 One of the Great Ocean Road attractions on the drive is the series of waterfalls that can be seen along the way.

-Some of the best waterfalls located on the Great Ocean Road are Hopetoun Falls, Lower Kalimna Falls, Stevenson Falls, Beauchamp Falls and Erskine Falls.
+Some of the best waterfalls on the Great Ocean Road are Hopetoun Falls, Lower Kalimna Falls, Stevenson Falls, Beauchamp Falls and Erskine Falls.

 Hopetoun Falls is located in the Great Otway National Park and plummets 30 metres into the Aire River.
-This Great Ocean Road waterfall has an excellent viewing platform that is easily accessed from the car park.
+This Great Ocean Road waterfall has an excellent viewing platform that is easily accessible from the car park.

 Erskine Falls is located 9 kilometres from Lorne.
-The viewing platform is only 100 meters from the car park making it one of the most accessible waterfalls on the Great Ocean Road.
+The viewing platform is only 100 meters from the car park, making it one of the most accessible waterfalls on the Great Ocean Road.
 Finding waterfalls is one of the best things to do on the Great Ocean Road.

 Is Regional Victoria on your list?
 Here are 8 spectacular places for a summer holiday in Victoria